Tahir-Siddiqh/Codecademy-Projects/README.md

 * Helloworld.java are my first lines of code in Java language.
 * Tree.java is my first simple project where I learn to in Java.
 * SavingsAccount.java is a project on state and behaviour in Java.
+* Calculator.java is basic calculator made using classes and methods in Java.